addff/2503-ITT440/10% Individual Assignment/M3CS2554A/AHMAD IMRAN BIN BAHARUDDIN/README.md

   ~ It is designed to match the cairo C API as closely as possible, and to deviate only in cases which are clearly better implemented in a more 'Pythonic' way.

 #### Advantages of Using PyCairo
-  - Powerful and Versatile Rendering: pycairo provides a comprehensive set of drawing primitives.
+  - ``Powerful and Versatile Rendering``: PyCairo provides a comprehensive set of drawing primitives.
 You can create lines, curves (Bezier and elliptical arcs), rectangles, text, and even work with image data.
 This makes it suitable for a wide range of applications, from simple drawings to complex visualizations.

-  - High-Quality Output: Cairo, the underlying C library, is known for producing crisp and professional-looking graphics.
+  - ``High-Quality Output``: Cairo, the underlying C library, is known for producing crisp and professional-looking graphics.
 It supports antialiasing, alpha compositing, and various rendering backends, ensuring your visuals look polished across different platforms and output formats.

+  - ``Scriptability and Automation``: Python's scripting capabilities make PyCairo excellent for automating graphics generation.
+Whether you need to create charts, diagrams, or visualizations from data, PyCairo allows you to write scripts to produce these outputs programmatically.

+  - ``Open Source and Cross-Platform``: PyCairo is open-source, meaning it's free to use and modify.
+Furthermore, it's cross-platform, running smoothly on Windows, macOS, and Linux, making it a consistent choice regardless of your operating system.
 ---
 #### How To Use PyCairo
   1) Install PyCairo library